anandology/python-practice-book/source/1-getting-started.rst

     >>> fxy(lambda x: x ** 3, 2, 3)
     35

-The ``lambda`` operator becomes handly when writing small functions to be passed as arguments etc. We'll see more of it as we get into solving more serious problems.
+The ``lambda`` operator becomes handy when writing small functions to be passed as arguments etc. We'll see more of it as we get into solving more serious problems.